Work from home like a Pro

 If you’ve never worked from home before the first day can be hard to get started.
 Humans are very dependent on routine and your entire daily routine has just been upended.
 If you think about it, from the day we first start school our lives are organized into routines.
 Get up at a specific time, go to school, change class every 45 – 60 minutes, eat lunch at a specific time, go home at a specific time, extracurricular activities at a specific time.
 We do this same routine with only small changes for the first 13 – yes THIRTEEN years of our lives.
 Then you head off to college or work and your routine changes again but only slightly it’s still the same pattern.
 Get up, work/learn for 8 or so hours – go home.
 Which brings us to the first work from home tip.

 Build a routine

 It doesn’t matter what the routine is but you have to create one.
 You’ll see lots of people say how “Oh I don’t shower I just go to work”, or images of people working in their bathrobe.
-Don’t do that.
-Instead, develop a routine that keeps work similar to what your normal workday would look like.
+Don’t do it.
+Instead, develop a routine to continue working on a schedule similar to your normal workday.
 Keep in mind when you build this routine, it doesn’t have to fit in an 8 hour block anymore either, you can do some work, take an hour break and then come back because you don’t have to worry about finishing everything before you go home anymore.
 Additionally, since you’re not driving to the office, you are getting back anywhere from an hour to two hours of your life.

 Create a work “mentality”